wp-plugins/teachpress/readme.txt

 == Changelog ==

+= 4.3.10 - (19.11.2014) =
+* Bugfix: Fixed missing ids and classes for show/hide buttons in [tpcloud, tplist] if the list style "images" is used.

 = 4.3.9 - (02.11.2014) =
 * Bugfix: [tpdate]: Fixed the sort order of sub courses
 * Bugfix: Fixed wrong assignments between TP_COURSE_SYSTEM and TP_PUBLICATION_SYSTEM

 = 4.3.8 - (29.06.2014) =
-* Bugfix: Prevent adding of <span>-tags within publication meta rows in XML and RTF files
+* Bugfix: Prevent adding of `<span>`-tags within publication meta rows in XML and RTF files
 * Bugfix: Fixed usage of editor names instead of author names in feeds and RTF files
 * Bugfix: Reenable xls export for enrollments